Pre-1954 Mamod SE1

 Miniature Half Beam Pump Engine

 I bought this beam engine at a collector’s auction sale in Midlothian.
 It is a single cylinder half beam steam engine.
 Half beam means the beam is pivoted at one end instead of centrally along the beam.
 The engine drives a water pump driven near the pivot end of the beam.
-The engine is built of brass and steel and incorporates a ladder and a wooden walkway. .
+The engine is built of brass and steel and incorporates a ladder and a wooden walkway.
 It will run on either steam or compressed air.
 Speed of the engine is controlled by a fully functional regulator.
 The engine is mounted on an imitation brick and concrete platform and is 12.5 inches (32 cm) high and 14 inches (36 cm) long.
+I have been told that it looks very similar to a prototype of a Cotswold Heritage Aquarius live steam model engine.